kayshav/documentation/galeracluster/source/quorumreset.rst

 .. index::
    single: Primary Component; Nominating

 Occasionally, you may find your nodes no longer consider themselves part of the :term:`Primary Component`.
 For instance, in the event of a network failure, the failure of more than half of the cluster, or a split-brain situation.
-In these cases, the node come to suspect that there is another Primary Component, to which they are no longer connected.
+In these cases, the nodes come to suspect that there is another Primary Component, to which they are no longer connected.

 When this occurs, all nodes return an ``Unknown command`` error to all queries.
 You can check if this is happening using the :ref:`wsrep_cluster_status <wsrep_cluster_status>` status variable.
 Run the following query on each node: